Rephonic

 Ryan Hammill

-Co-host and co-founder of The Ancient Language Institute, focusing on the integration of classical languages and education.
+Co-host and co-founder of The Ancient Language Institute; widely referenced as co-host of the show with focus on classical languages and pedagogy.

 Jonathan Roberts